brainexcerpts/OpenGL_core_3_lab/README.txt

 The first assignment only requires to fill in the file src/rendersystem/renderer.cpp which contains a lot of explanations.

-If your are a teacher the answers should be in the folder 00_ANSWERS
+If your are a teacher the answers should be in the folder 00_ANSWERS (or message me through github to get access to OpenGL_core_3_lab_answers)